ministryofjustice/cloud-platform-opa-auto-approve/README.md

 ### Key Workflows

+Ensure you have opa version 1.0.0 installed locally

+Keep any example `plan.json` files you are testing against in the root dir.
+Opa throws a strange error when it is at the same level as any rego.

 1. **OPA Validation Against Terraform Plans**:

    - Validates PRs with Terraform changes using the `plan-live` job in the Concourse CI pipeline.